alexandregama/blog/content/ruby/30-ruby-coding-challenges-in-30-days/ruby-coding-challenge-2-prime-numbers-algorithm.md

 Hey!

-Day 2 of 30 - Ruby Coding Challenges in 30 Days.
+Day 2 of 30 - Ruby Coding Challenges in 30 Days 🥳.

 This is the post version of the [Youtube video](https://www.youtube.com/watch?v=WT6aoeOsEwY)

 Continuing to stretch our arms and legs to the long run, I'm going to solve a simple and common algorithm: